In the world of events, virtual has become the forefront this year. But as we move further into 2021, hybrid events are taking center stage.

 Speaker 3 (Peter) (01:11):

 Absolutely.
 Cody, listen, thanks for the opportunity to connect with you today.
-OVATION is an experiential events agency.
-For the past 25 years, we’ve been working closely with our clients to create unique experiences for their attendees in both live events and virtual events and what we believe the future of this world is going to become as hybrid events.
-I’ve been fortunate to be a member of the OVATION team now for the past year and a half and have a lengthy background working in both agency level work as well as live event and virtual event production with many of my clients for the past, almost 20 years.
+OVATION is an experiential event production agency.
+For the past 30 years, we’ve been working closely with our clients to create unique experiences for their attendees in both live events and virtual events and what we believe the future of this world is going to become as hybrid events.
+I’ve been fortunate to be a member of the OVATION team now for the past year and a half and have a lengthy background working in both agency-level work as well as live event and virtual event production with many of my clients for the past, almost 20 years.